 This is where many people mess up.
 They wrote down a plan, then saved it on their computer.
 Now they come to the end of the month, and they're broke again!
 I created a plan, so why did my money disappear again?

-Well, I created the plan, but I didn't execute it!
-Execution means running it by anyone who will be spending your money, getting their buy in or making adjustments and compromises, and then following the plan.
+You may have created a plan, but did you execute it?
+Execution means running it by anyone who will be spending your money, getting their buy-in or making adjustments and compromises, and then following the plan.

 6. Prepare for Emergencies

 Preparing for emergencies means first creating an emergency fund, then looking at how you can protect yourself from major financial issues.
-Dave Ramsey says put $1000 away for a rainy day, start knocking out debt, then once the debt is paid off save up for enough to keep you going for 6 months if you were to lose your job.
+Dave Ramsey says to put $1,000 away for a rainy day, pay off debt, then save up for enough to keep you going for 6 months if you were to lose your job.
 I think that is an excellent plan.

 Insurance is the other thing you need to get in order.
-First off, medical insurance is absolutely required.
-Medical issues are one of the reasons why a large number of people end up homeless (what, you thought they were all just bums?).
-Having experienced major medical issues in my own family, many years averaging more than $1000 a month in medical expenses even with insurance, I can tell you that those expenses can be humbling.
+First off, medical insurance is required.
+Medical issues are one reason why many people end up homeless (what, you thought they were all just bums?).

-Look at anything that would destroy your finances if things went wrong, and insure against it - house, vehicle, health, life.
+Look at anything that would destroy your finances if things went wrong, and purchase insurance for it – house, vehicle, health, life.
 If you don't have insurance, these things will destroy any wealth you might have created.
-Don't over insure though, you probably don't need ten million dollars to rebuild your house, so don't pay to insure it for that.
+Don't purchase too much insurance though, you probably don't need ten million dollars to rebuild your house.

 7. Work Hard

 I'm sure you've heard the mantra about working smart, not hard, or do something you love and you'll never have to work a day in your life.
-I'm going to call bullshit on this one!
-Yes, it is true that wealthy people often enjoy what they do, and there are obviously better ways to do some things - you wouldn't want to dig a lake with a spoon for example, but they also work hard.
+I'm going to call bullshit on this one

 That's what people miss, every self-made wealthy person I've ever talked to can tell you stories about how hard they worked, in the beginning, to get where they are now.
 As Dave Ramsey would say, be willing to live right now like no one else, and later you'll be able to LIVE like no one else.